NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Bestiary Effects/Effect_ Living Shield.md

-The rekhep grants an adjacent ally a +2 circumstance bonus to AC until they’re no longer adjacent or until the start of the archon’s next turn, whichever comes first.
+The rekhep grants an adjacent ally a +2 circumstance bonus to AC until they're no longer adjacent or until the start of the archon's next turn, whichever comes first.

 *Source: Pathfinder Monster Core*
 *ORC*